Linux Server Administration Basics (2025): SSH, systemd, Firewalls, Backups & Monitoring

 Operator mindset

-“Admin work” is mostly risk reduction: fewer surprises, faster recovery, and predictable changes.
+Good admin work is mostly risk reduction: fewer surprises, faster recovery, and predictable changes.
+When in doubt, prefer changes that are reversible and well-documented.

 1. What Linux Server Administration Covers